Are you a photography lover and you’re planning a trip to Morocco? Then you’ll love my guide to the most beautiful photography locations in Morocco!

 Dotted with Berber villages and split by canyons and ravines, the Atlas Mountains are a series of mountain ranges with very diverse terrain, climate, and wildlife.

 The Atlas mountains engulf most of Morocco and are primarily inhabited by the Berber people.
-The Berbers, also called the Amazighs, is an ethnic group that is indigenous to North Africa.
+The Berbers, also called the Amazighs, are an ethnic group that is indigenous to North Africa.

 You’ll come across many Berber villages while traveling through the Atlas Mountains.
-You can easily recognize those settlements and villages as the houses are made of rocks and clay-bricks which have been dried in the sun.
+You can easily recognize those settlements and villages as the houses are made of rocks and clay bricks that have been dried in the sun.

 Most villages are nestled on the side of the hills and are a great subject for your landscape photos!